 I have been a teacher for the RVA for 3 years and counting!
 I am proud to be part of a school which serves families in such a unique way.
 Before joining the RVA family, I taught in the brick and mortar classroom for 4 years at various levels (1st, 3rd, 4th, 5th).
 I love working with children, my students and families in the RVA, and running various clubs for our school!
 In my free time, I enjoy spending time with my family, cooking, adventuring outdoors, and meeting new people!
 I have one son, Jake, and a dog, Rhuby.
 Should we get the chance to meet, be sure to ask about the spelling of Rhuby's name :)

-It is a great privilege to be a part of the RVA staff!
-This is my third year teaching for the RVA.
-Prior to this, I taught Kindergarten for the Wausau School District.
-I truly enjoy making learning a fun experience for my students and building relationships with my families.
+It's been a great privilege to be part of the RVA staff for 5 years now.
+Prior to this, I taught Kindergarten in building for 13 years!
+I've always had a passion for teaching and building relationships with my families.
 Serving the RVA families has been a blessing to my family.
-Aside from teaching I enjoy photography, reading, baking, being outdoors, and spending time with my husband and three children~Bryton 11, Korah 9, and Bennett 6.
+Aside from teaching I enjoy reading, baking, and watching sporting events with my husband, Nevin, and our three children~ Bryton 12, Korah 10, and Bennett 7.
+I look forward to meeting you throughout the school year!

 Hello!
 I'm Mrs. Mukerji.
 I have been a parent in the RVA for three years and I am excited to say this is my first year working as an eighth grade english teacher.
 I graduated in 2008 before working for several years as a 9-11 grade English/Language Arts teacher in Kansas.
 My family then moved to Michigan and then finally settled in Kronenwetter, Wisconsin.
 I have three children (6, 4, and 8 months) and in my spare time I enjoy reading, listening to music, traveling, oil painting, and spending time with my family.
 I am looking forward to meeting many great students and families this year!